Major Project Component - Blogging to Connect

 Considerations on Blogging

 Recently I was reading a blog by Silvia Rosenthal Tolisano @langwitches on "Blogging as Pedagogy".
 In her blog post, she explores exactly how blogging supports learning in the areas of reading, writing, sharing and reflecting.
-To start her blog, she states,
+To start her blog, she states,"Blogging should not be an add-on, not an isolated project, but should be seen as PEDAGOGY."

 I love how Tolisano reinforces the point.
 Blogging is not an add-on.
 Teachers should not commit to doing a "blogging project" no more than they would commit to exploring a "writing project" in their classroom.
 Blogging encourages students to reflect deeply, write for an authentic audience, share other connections and ideas to websites via links, but most importantly, allow for opportunities for self reflection based on the interactions with others.
 Blogging is more than just a way to improve writing, it's a vehicle for improving learning or exploring metacognition.